 - Your CPD since you graduated. - Details of any relevant short courses undertaken, whether they are accredited or not.
-For those at CSci level in their career it is appropriate to also include training in management, finance, human resources and associated knowledge. - Details of any workshops, internal and, or, external training sessions, events, conferences. - Details of reading you have undertaken to help you develop, or update your knowledge.
+For those at CSci level in their career it is appropriate to also include training in management, finance, human resources and associated knowledge. - Details of any workshops, internal and/or external training sessions, events, conferences. - Details of reading you have undertaken to help you develop or update your knowledge.
 This can be theoreticist or practical.
-For example, in learning to use a new piece of equipment, methods, standards or regulatory requirements you may have had to undertake some reading around or research to help you. - Any documents, reports, policies, procedures, instructions manual, technical reports, surveys etc. that you have written.
+For example in learning to use a new piece of equipment, or learning new methods, standards or regulatory requirements, you may have had to undertake some reading or research to help you.

-- Published scientific reports, publications, books, book chapters, leaflets, etc. (note comment on authorship below). - Complex designs and relevant calculations. - Technical specifications. - It could also include teaching/ training for others that you have undertaken, for which you may want to include evidence in the form of teaching syllabuses, your lecture notes, presentation material, and examination papers that you have produced. - Log books, work diaries, etc., if these are relevant - Actual job descriptions, past and present. - Annual performance reviews, summaries, etc. - Any professional awards, recognition received, along with the criteria used in making these. - Sometimes an activity may not have produced a tangible outcome, such as a report or publication, but may still have had a significant impact on your or others practice.
-In such case, you may be able to obtain and provide, a signed statement and from your line manager giving a detailed explanation as to your activities and the value or impact it has had.
+- Any documents, reports, policies, procedures, instructions manuals, technical reports, surveys etc that you have written. - Published scientific reports, publications, books, book chapters, leaflets, etc. (note comment on authorship below). - Complex designs and relevant calculations. - Technical specifications. - Teaching/ training for others that you have undertaken, for which you may want to include evidence in the form of teaching syllabuses, your lecture notes, presentation material, and examination papers that you have produced. - Log books, work diaries, etc., if these are relevant. - Actual job descriptions, past and present. - Annual performance reviews, summaries, etc. - Any professional awards, recognition received, along with the criteria used in making these. - Sometimes an activity may not have produced a tangible outcome, such as a report or publication, but may still have had a significant impact on yours or others' practice.
+In such case you may be able to obtain and provide a signed statement from your line manager giving a detailed explanation as to your activities and the value or impact they have had.